Eschatologue/CM_wiki/docs/equipment/weapon/mastery.md

     **Prerequisite:** :dmg-bldg: Bludgeoning Melee weapon or Ranged weapon with :weapon-prop-heavy: **Heavy** property

-    If you hit a creature with this weapon, you can choose to deal only half damage and make the target's **:rsc-spd: Speed**{ .rsc } becomes 0 until the start of your next turn.
+    If you hit a creature with this weapon, you can choose to deal only half damage and make the target's **:rsc-spd: Speed**{ .em } becomes 0 until the start of your next turn.

 - ### Brace

     **Prerequisite:** :weapon-prop-heavy: **Heavy** or :weapon-prop-versatile: **Versatile** property

-    When you make an attack with this weapon, you can expend half of your total :rsc-spd: Speed.
+    When you make an attack with this weapon, you can expend half of your total **:rsc-spd: Speed**{ .em }.
 On hit, you roll the weapon damage dice twice and you can use either result.
-If the attack misses, your **:rsc-spd: Speed**{ .rsc } isn't reduced.
+If the attack misses, your **:rsc-spd: Speed**{ .em } isn't reduced.

 </div>